svthalia/ThaliApp/README.md

 [Firebase](https://firebase.google.com).
 6. We also need to setup our Sentry integration using `npx @sentry/wizard -i reactNative -p ios android`.
 Alternatively you can setup Sentry using the example files below.
 The wizard will do this install for you.
-6. Start the development server using `yarn start`
+7. Start the development server using `yarn start`
-7. Deploy the app on a running emulator or connected Android device by running `yarn start:android` or `yarn start:ios`.
+8. Deploy the app on a running emulator or connected Android device by running `yarn start:android` or `yarn start:ios`.
 Note that starting an Android device or iOS device requires you to configure them first.
 An alternative way to start both the development server and the emulator is by configuring an environment in either Android Studio or Xcode.
+9. The default server url is set to the production website.
+Add `SERVER_URL=<url>` to your `.env` to change this setting.

 Logging and debugging